nf-core/sarek/docs/usage.md

 The `Sarek`-generated `CSV` file is stored under `results/csv/mapped.csv` if in a previous run `--save_bam_mapped` was set and will automatically be used as an input when specifying the parameter `--step markduplicates`.
 Otherwise this file will need to be manually generated.

+TODO: when using spark then reads should be name sorted!

 ##### Full samplesheet

 In this example, all possible columns are used including the `gender` and `status` information per patient: